HomeEnvironmentOn Thin Ice: 5 Ongoing Effects of Global Warming

 Increase In Disease Outbreaks

 Especially poignant since the recent outbreak of the Ebola virus across Africa, damage to the ozone layer increases the risk of disease outbreaks.
 Why?
-Because a rise in global temperatures is helping to create micro-habitats in which rats and mosquitoes thrive, develop and multiply.
+A rise in global temperatures is helping to create micro-habitats in which rats and mosquitoes thrive, develop, and multiply.

 Over 150,000 people die each year from diseases that can be related to global warming, including extra health risks like skin cancer plus heart and breathing-related illnesses.